Paris-Saclay: Quartier de Moulon

 The area, located in the cities of Orsay and Gif-sur-Yvette, includes the main campus of Paris-Saclay University, which has 15,000 students in the area, with its graduate schools CentraleSupélec and the École normale supérieure Paris-Saclay, its Faculty of Science, its Polytechnic University School and the Paris-Saclay University Institute of Technology.
 There should then be around 8,100 staff, 5,000 students for engineering schools and 8,000 students only in the university's faculty of science.

 The French National Centre for Scientific Research is located at Gif-sur-Yvette since 1946.
 The area has a dozen research units and service, and also 1,500 people.

 It should accommodate several components of the Paris-Saclay University (earth sciences, economics and management, law and sport) as part of the development in the 2010s, but also several facilities pooled projected by the campus operation (conference center, students and international doctoral students accommodation centers, home business, documentation, logistics).

 Quartier de la Vauve

 The area, located in the city of Palaiseau, includes the main campus of the Polytechnic Institute of Paris, the second research university of Paris-Saclay, with the École Polytechnique, the ENSTA Paris, the ENSAE Paris, the Telecom Paris and Telecom SudParis.

 It also includes the ONERA and the Paris-Saclay University's Institut d'Optique Graduate School and AgroParisTech / INRAE in 2021.
+The IPSA aerospace College moved to Ivry-sur-Seine in 2009.